 Besides working both in physical and digital environments, it also has its own IOS and Android apps.
 In Sommervilles’ words it “encapsulates from Coca-Cola’s past and its American modernist heritage.”

 On a personal level, I really like the typeface.
 I wouldn’t associate it with the brand but it’s a nice, clean, easy to use type.

-Coca-Cola’s bigger plan
+The bigger plan for Coca-Cola

 My point with this post isn’t to talk about the type itself, but the fact that Coca-Cola is trying to keep up with other brands.
 It’s trying to be more consumer and digital-oriented (like Youtube or Airbnb).